 Ministers of Welcome: Families and individuals who welcome people at the Liturgies and other prayer services.
 Their purpose is to make people feel welcome by greeting them at the doors before mass as well as wishing them a good day as they leave while handing out the bulletins.

 Altar Servers: Any boy or girl who is at the fourth grade through College/Adult is invited to serve as an Altar Server.
-Server responsibilities include assisting at weekday and Sunday Masses, prayer services, funerals, wedding celebrations quinceanera's.
-Adults are encouraged and welcomed to serve at any time but are especially needed during funerals.
+Server responsibilities include assisting at Sunday Masses, prayer services, funerals, wedding celebrations and quinceanera's.

 Sacristans: Our Sacristans provide a valuable ministry by taking special care of the Sanctuary and Sacristy.
 Work is done on a weekly basis: laundry (altar cloths, etc.) typically on Monday/Tuesday mornings; ironing is typically on Wednesday/Thursday mornings; cleaning the Church, Sacristy and Sanctuary areas are on Friday's.
 Additional volunteers are most welcome and certainly needed